-This research aimed to offer an initial view of how a future National Collection’s digital infrastructure could and should be shaped to create maximum value across the UK and beyond in a way that is both feasible and sustainable.
+The report offers ideas on how a future National Collection’s digital infrastructure could be shaped to create maximum value across the UK in a way that is both feasible and sustainable.
 It points the way towards further research and key decisions that will need to be made about the future shape of the National Collection programme.

 Sophia Woodley, Head of Policy Research at The Audience Agency says:

 “This project has opened up a lot of thinking around how people engage with collections and with heritage in the UK and specifically what their digital expectations are, how they interact with Netflix, YouTube or Tik T.O.K or whatever and how this shapes their expectations about how they might engage digitally with collections content.
 We think it’s absolutely crucial to understand the context in which people come to collections to be able to serve them better.